-The Section 64 Developer Contributions for water and sewerage have been prepared for 2012-2013 financial year based upon NSW Office of Water guidelines requiring a Long Term Financial Plan for Water and Sewerage and Development Servicing Plans.
+The Section 64 Developer Contributions for water and sewerage have been prepared for 2013/2014 financial year based upon NSW Office of Water guidelines requiring a Long Term Financial Plan for Water and Sewerage and Development Servicing Plans.
 Council implemented Development Servicing Plans from 1 July 2005.

-NSW Office of Water guidelines permit five yearly reviews; adopted charges can only be increased by CPI between reviews.
+NSW Office of Water guidelines permit six yearly reviews; adopted charges are suggested to be increased by CPI between reviews.
 However, NSW Office of Water can approve an earlier review where significant changes in growth and/or circumstances can be demonstrated.
 Due to the significant increase in construction costs Council made application to NSW Office of Water for the early review of Development Servicing Plans which were implemented on 1 July 2007.